ClassicPress/classicpress-directory-integration/README.md

 Steps
 - [X] Create plugin update system that pulls from the directory
 - [ ] Create plugin page
-- [ ] Create theme update system that pulls from the directory
+- [ ] Create theme update system that pulls from the directory (may need Changeset 53933)
 - [ ] Create theme page

 ## Plugin from the directory now can update as WP.org plugins.